For VCE students and families

 Nat is an Operations Coordinator, overseeing the logistical and administrative aspects of the program with his team of a dozen Operations Officers.

 Nat (he/him) is a student-teacher studying at Melbourne Uni.
 He has 5 years of tutoring experience in maths (Methods and Specialist) and physics, including 2 years volunteering at Melbourne Uni Student Union’s VCE Summer School.
-Alongside sharing his passion for maths and science, Nat’s favourite part of VCEST is the interactions with students and other tutors.
-Whether it’s through classes, one-on-one tutoring or non-academic workshops, Nat feels these interactions foster a community based on an exchange of ideas, mentorship, and overall wholesome vibes; a community built together by the students and volunteers, FOR the students.
+Alongside sharing his passion for maths and science, Nat’s favourite part of VCE Summer Tutoring is the interactions with students and other tutors.
+Whether it’s through classes, one-on-one tutoring or non-academic workshops, Nat feels these interactions foster a community based on an exchange of ideas, mentorship, and overall wholesome vibes; a community built together by the students and volunteers, for the students.
 Outside of volunteering, Nat is a huge fan of badminton who plays at least once a week and enjoys sharing his love for the world’s fastest racket sport by coaching young people.

 Claire Minney